faishalyafi/pensieve/README.md

     ``` bash
     npm run dbsync
     ```

 5. **To start the application, use the following command**:
     ``` bash
     npm run start
     ```

 6. By using port 8000, users will be able to access the application via http://localhost:8000.
-If you have a preference for another port, simply change that port.
+If you have a preference for another port, simply change that port in ENV.